 Learning tarot is a journey, not a destination.
-While you can do a basic reading after just a few days of study, truly mastering the cards takes months or even years of dedicated practice.
-This guide provides a structured learning program to take you from complete beginner to confident reader.
+While basic readings can be achieved after just a few days of study, truly mastering the cards takes months, even years, of intense practice.
+This guide offers a structured learning program to help you go from complete novice to confident reading proficiency.

 Your 12-Week Tarot Learning Program

-Instead of trying to learn everything at once, follow this structured approach that builds your knowledge gradually.
+Instead of trying to learn everything at once, take a structured approach that allows you to gradually build your knowledge.

 Weeks 1-2: Foundation Building